apache/activemq-artemis/docs/user-manual/en/clusters.md

 > *must* be unique among nodes in the cluster or the cluster will not
 > form properly.

+## Performance Considerations

+It is important to note that while the goal of clustering is to increase overall message throughput via horizontal scaling it is not a "silver bullet."
+In certain situations clustering can, in fact, _reduce_ message throughput so care must be taken when choosing a clustered configuration.
+Here's a few general guidelines:

+ 1. **Establish a clear, concrete performance goal.** Performance testing & tuning are often difficult and tedious activities.
+Small, relative gains will tempt you to keep going, and without a goal you will never know when to stop.
+You need a goal to know "how good is good enough."
+ 2. **Start simple.** Benchmark your use-case with a single broker first.
+A single broker can handle _millions_ of messages per second in certain use-cases.
+If you can't meet your performance goal with a single broker only then move to a clustered configuration.
+Only add complexity when there is a _clear benefit_.

+The main way a cluster can reduce overall message throughput is if there are are not enough producers & consumers on each node leading to message build-up on some nodes and consumer starvation others.
+The cluster has mechanisms to deal with this (i.e. message load-balancing & redistribution, which will be covered later), but you really don't want the broker to intervene and move messages between nodes unless absolutely necessary because **that adds latency**.

+Therefore, when thinking in performance terms the main question one must answer when choosing a clustered configuration is: Do I have enough clients so that each node in the cluster has sufficient consumers to receive all the messages produced on that node?
+If the answer to that question is "yes" then clustering may, in fact, improve overall message throughput for you.
+If the answer to that question is "no" then you're likely to get better performance from either a smaller cluster or just a single broker.

+Also keep in mind that a [connection router](connection-routers.md) may improve performance of your cluster by grouping related consumers and producers together on the same node.

 ## Server discovery

 Server discovery is a mechanism by which servers can propagate their